Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2026-06-05-quantum-compilation-benchmarking-ucc.md

 The best plot is not always the prettiest plot.
 The best plot is the one that makes the comparison honest and easy to understand.

+## Short Demo Video

+A short silent demo video is included with the tutorial assets:

+`assets/quantum_programs/quantum_compilation_benchmarking/ucc_benchmark_demo.webm`

+It walks through the classroom flow:

+1. build one neutral UCC-style gate list;
+2. import the same unoptimized workload into five simulator interfaces;
+3. compare the benchmark rows and scaling metadata;
+4. interpret the result as an educational benchmark rather than a universal ranking of quantum software packages.

+The video was recorded from:

+`assets/quantum_programs/quantum_compilation_benchmarking/demo.html`

 ## Common Mistakes

 ### Mistake 1: Comparing Different Circuits